lloc/wordpress-plugins-phpunit/README.md

     docker run -it --rm -v $PWD:/app -w /app php:7.3-alpine php ./vendor/bin/phpunit

-You can probably imagine that some plugins will have lots of classes and that you can easily forget to test all the functionality that need tests.
+You can probably imagine that some plugins will have lots of classes and that you can easily forget to test all the functionalities that need testing.

 So, let's talk about __Coverage__!